Automation and Agents: How to Overcome Your Data Preparation Challenges in LLM Fine-Tuning

 Synthetic data creation

-At the end of the process, the agent provides high-quality, principle-aligned data ready for model fine-tuning.
+At the end of the process, the agent provides a high-quality, domain-specific dataset ready for model customization.

 Consistent, quality datasets